-The PC is linked to the PABX system via Ethernet (LAN1 or LAN2 jack).
+The PC is linked to the PABX system via Ethernet (LAN1 jack).

-- Check to ensure that the network adapter installed in the LAN client (PC) is connected properly to the PABX system.
-The connection status is displayed by the LEDs of the router module.
-A description of the LEDs is given in the operator's manual for the PABX system. - Check to ensure that the PABX system has assigned an IP address to the LAN-Client (PC) (see page in section "Checking the TCP/IP Configuration". - Check to ensure that an Internet service provider (ISP) has been configured in your PABX (see operator's manual for the PABX, leaflet "On the fast track to the Internet" or the online Help function of your PABX system). - Check to ensure that the Internet browser(s) has(have) been configured correctly in your PC (see Page in section "Internet Explorer settings / Windows Internet options"). - If you have made the settings as described above, the telephone system will establish a connection to the Internet automatically (e. g. by opening the Internet Explorer, inputting an Internet URL and confirming with "Enter") when requested to do so by an application (default setting). - Check to ensure that automatic connection to the Internet has been de-activated (see Configurator Network", "Internet"); the connection must then be established manually via the elmeg ControlCenter.
+- Check to ensure that the network adapter (Ethernet adapter, Home Phoneline Networking Adapter or USB) installed in the LAN client (PC) is connected properly to the PABX system.
+The connection status is displayed by the LEDs of the PABX.
+A description of the LEDs is given in the operator's manual for the PABX system. - Check to ensure that the PABX system has assigned an IP address to the LAN-Client (PC) (see page in section "Checking the TCP/IP Configuration"). - Check to ensure that an Internet service provider (ISP) has been configured in your PABX (see operator's manual for the PABX, leaflet "On the fast track to the Internet" or the online Help function of your PABX system). - Check to ensure that the Internet browser(s) has(have) been configured correctly in your PC (see Page in section "Settings im Internet Explorer / Internetoptionen of Windows"). - If you have made the settings as described above, the telephone system will establish a connection to the Internet automatically (e. g. by opening the Internet Explorer, inputting an Internet URL and confirming with "Enter") when requested to do so by an application (default setting). - Check to ensure that automatic connection to the Internet has been de-activated (see Configurator Network", "Internet"); the connection must then be established manually via the elmeg ControlCenter.